This post may contain affiliate links, view our disclaimer for details.

 - Maple Syrup

-- Melted Vegan Butter
+- Melted Vegan Butter, or butter of choice

 - Freshly Brewed Coffee, to thin out the glaze as needed